Tanguy Ndombele

-Tanguy Ndombele Alvaro (born 28 December 1996) is a French professional footballer who plays as a midfielder for Ligue 1 club Nice.
+Tanguy Ndombele Alvaro (born 28 December 1996) is a French professional footballer who plays as a midfielder.

 Ndombele finished his youth career at Guingamp but was not offered a professional contract.
-He signed for Ligue 2 side Amiens, playing for the reserves until becoming a first-team regular in the 2015-16 season.
+He signed for Ligue 2 side Amiens, playing for the reserves until becoming a first-team regular in the 2015–16 season.
 Ahead of the 2016–17 season, he moved to Lyon as part of a loan deal.
-Ndombele was critical in the team's success and third-place finish that allowed the team's return to the UEFA Champions League.
-After another season at the club, Ndombele earned a move to Premier League club Tottenham Hotspur F.C. in a deal worth £62 million.
+Ndombele played regularly during the season as Lyon finished third and returned to the UEFA Champions League.
+After another season at the club, he earned a move to Premier League side Tottenham Hotspur in a deal worth £62 million.

 At Tottenham, Ndombele's first seasons were unsuccessful, which saw him getting criticized for his work rate and dropped from the squad in 2021.
-Ndombele then went on several loan deals.
+He then went on several loan deals.
 He won the Scudetto with Napoli and the Süper Lig with Galatasaray before signing for Nice permanently in 2024.